How to Support a Friend Who Has Lost a Pet

 Listen More Than You Speak

-Grief doesn’t need fixing, it needs space.
+Grief doesn’t need fixing; it needs understanding and compassion.
 Offer a listening ear without rushing them toward “feeling better.”
 Sometimes the greatest gift is simply saying, “I’m here if you want to talk about them.”

 Reflection: Can you create space for your friend’s grief without trying to solve it?